wendellcs/blog-landing-page/README.md

 ### What I learned

 This time, I tried to build a project using CSS Grid.
-Normally, I only use Flexbox, so it was cool to make it in a different way, which I found to be  much easier than just using Flexbox or float.
+Normally, I only use Flexbox and it was cool to make it in a different way, which I found to be much easier than just using Flexbox or float.

 ## Author